High Civilization: High Civilization Tour

 A European tour in promotion of High Civilization ran from May–July 1991 and spanned 23 cities.
 A large part of the tour was scheduled for Germany, alongside gigs in Britain, Austria, France, Italy, the Netherlands Spain and Switzerland.
 The tour began on 25 May at Ostseehalle in Kiel, Germany, a venue previously played by the Rolling Stones and Queen.
 On this opening night, "Wish You Were Here" was played by the group in tribute to their late brother Andy, but it was dropped from the setlist thereafter.
 Elsewhere on the tour, "Words" received a five-minute standing ovation in Frankfurt, while during the first of five open-air concerts in Saarbrücken, a power cut disrupted Robin's performance of "Juliet", although the crowd finished the song for him.

 Three shows at Berlin's Waldbühne venue were filmed for an hour-long TV special and limited edition VHS release; notably, Barry wore different fingerless cycling gloves at each concert to protect his arthritic fingers.
 Moving the tour beyond Germany, concerts in Milan, Lyon, La Coruna and Montpellier were cancelled.
-A show in Brussels was also to be cancelled over poor ticket sales, although a fan club representative, Ann Grootjans, intervened; believing the absence of "When He's Gone" from record shops was evidence of the Bee Gees falling victim to negligence from Warner Bros., rather than proof of a lack of genuine popularity, she and other fan club members pasted posters promoting the show across Brussels, Flanders and Liege, and the show sold out within days.
+A show in Brussels was also to be cancelled over poor ticket sales, although a fan club representative, Ann Grootjans, intervened; believing the absence of "When He's Gone" from record shops was evidence of the Bee Gees falling victim to negligence from Warner Bros., rather than proof of a lack of genuine popularity, she and other fan club members posted signs promoting the show across Brussels, Flanders and Liege, and the show sold out within days.

 The tour was scheduled to end with English shows at the National Exhibition Centre in Birmingham on 6 July, and at London's Wembley Arena the following evening; the latter was broadcast live on BBC Radio 1.
 In contrast to their 1989 show at the arena, the Bee Gees now performed "Night Fever" and "Stayin' Alive" in full, with "no apologies, no embarrassment"; Stanley comments: "The balance between past, present and future more closely aligned."
 To ease demand for further shows, the Bee Gees played an additional date in Birmingham, finishing the tour, and the brothers went on a break, during which, Barry then made a cameo appearance in the Only Fools and Horses special "Miami Twice".